ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the model...
 ```

-_The Siren representation generated for the person representation model_
+_The Siren representation generated for the representation model_
 ```
 {
   "class": [
-    "representation"
+    ...
   ],
   "properties": {
     "firstname": "Dave",